imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 Signif. codes:  0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1

 Residual standard error: 2342 on 498 degrees of freedom Multiple R-squared:  0.9987,	Adjusted R-squared:  0.9987
 F-statistic: 3.857e+05 on 1 and 498 DF,  p-value: < 0.00000000000000022
 ```

-The slope coefficient is `1.399` for `geth` and `0.994` for `evmone` for our estimates, which is fairly close to `1`, meaning that each nanosecond spent on the estimating programs computation translate to about a nanosecond spent on the validating (randomized) programs.
+The slope coefficient is `1.399` for `geth` and `0.994` for `evmone` for our estimates, which is fairly close to `1`, meaning that each nanosecond spent on the estimating program's computation translates to about a nanosecond spent on the validating (randomized) programs.

-From the linear regression model summaries we see that the R squared coefficient is much larger for our estimated model.
+From the linear regression model summaries, we see that the R squared coefficient is much larger for our estimated model.

 **Table 1: R-squared coefficients compared for models using different variables**